Off-grid lighting and energy products offer consumers many advantages over conventional alternatives, and at a lower life-cycle cost.

 The test methods used to assess the Lighting Global Quality Standards have been adopted by the International Electrotechnical Commission (IEC) as a reference point for quality assurance of off-grid lighting products (IEC Technical Specification 62257-9-5).
 Additionally, the UN Framework Convention on Climate Change (UNFCCC) requires that solar lighting products meet this specification in order to qualify for carbon financing (CDM).

 These Standards are also being adopted by some national governments.
-Kenya, Tanzania, and Ethiopia have adopted, or are in the process of adopting, national standards that are harmonized with the Lighting Global Quality Standards.
-Nigeria and other member countries of the Economic Community of West African States (ECOWAS) are likely to adopt similar standards soon.
+Kenya, Tanzania, and Ethiopia, for example, have adopted, or are in the process of adopting, national standards that are harmonized with the Lighting Global Quality Standards.

 In many cases, governments have created favorable policies for products meeting these standards, for example by reducing or eliminating import tariffs, meaning that consumers can purchase quality-verified products at a lower price.
 In other cases, quality-verified products may qualify for specific financing options, such as through bulk procurement schemes via the Rural Renewable Energy Agency in Liberia, or by accessing the Development Bank of Ethiopia’s financing facility.

 Through adoption of our Standards and these kinds of accompanying measures, national governments in Africa are helping to boost the availability of high-quality off-grid solar lighting and energy products – and at an affordable price for consumers.